slinga-homebrew/Sweeper-Squad/README.md

 Requires Jo Engine to build.
 Checkout source code folder to your Jo Engine "Projects" directory and run "./compile.sh".

 ## Credits
+* EmeraldNova for game idea
-Thank you to Reyeme for the title screen graphics, advice Thank you to Danthrax for voting on the name
+* Thank you to Reyeme for the title screen graphics, advice
+* Thank you to Danthrax for voting on the name
-Lots of advice and feedback from the #segaxtreme Discord (Fafling, Ndiddy, Ponut, and more)
+* Lots of advice and feedback from the #segaxtreme Discord (Fafling, Ndiddy, Ponut, and more)
-Thank you to [Emerald Nova](www.emeraldnova.com) for organizing the Saturn Dev contest
+* Thank you to [Emerald Nova](www.emeraldnova.com) for organizing the Saturn Dev contest
-[SegaXtreme](http://www.segaxtreme.net/) - The best Sega Saturn development forum on the web.
+* [SegaXtreme](http://www.segaxtreme.net/) - The best Sega Saturn development forum on the web.
 Thank you for all the advice from all the great posters on the forum.
-[Jo Engine](https://github.com/johannes-fetz/joengine) - Sega Saturn dev environment
+* [Jo Engine](https://github.com/johannes-fetz/joengine) - Sega Saturn dev environment